 A violet satin jacket changed my life.
 It had the colorful logo of the media company I worked for embroidered on the back and my name stitched in silver on the front.
 Of course, it didn’t affect me as significantly as gainful employment in my chosen field, but it symbolized a personal positive nonetheless.

 It was a great gig, though it didn’t change the fact that I was just a computer geek.
 Somewhat more aesthetic and outgoing, maybe, but a nerd nonetheless.
-I was skinny, none too tall, and sported a large Seventies mustache.
+I was short, losing my hair, and sported a large Seventies mustache.
 But with this jacket, suddenly I was a thing.

 I agreed to meet a group of associates at a strip club in a lame stab at a bachelor party for a video engineer.
 A nice guy.
 I arrived about three minutes before the rest of the group and took a seat in a raised area near the front door.
 Looking towards the back of the building, I saw that the left wall held three semi-circular stages, each with a good-looking, mostly naked woman lethargically working the beat.
 Along the right wall was a 30-foot long bar topped by a second floor stuffed with racks of electronic equipment driving the sound systems and special effects; a galaxy of little lights.

 As my party entered and made their way toward the center of the club, I watched every one of them, every single, heterosexual one of them, check out the wall of electronics first.

 Since I told that story about my peers.
 Here’s a similar one on me: